dotaheor/unify-Go-builtin-and-custom-generics/contracts.md

 * if `expression` is a boolean, it must be true to pass the checking.
 * if `expression` is an integer, it must be non-zero to pass the checking.
-* if `expression` is a supposed fact, the fact must exit to pass the checking.
+* if `expression` is a supposed fact, the fact must exist to pass the checking.

 The proposed syntax is mainly to describe the following example purpose.
 It can be another better form.